Going off Pattern? QAOA Parameter Heuristics and Potentials of Parsimony: Method

-\begin{itemize} \item \textbf{MaxCut} seeks a partition of a graph that maximises the number of crossing edges~\cite{karp_reducibility_1972}.
-Our study considers three-regular graphs, consistent with the QAOA literature, where \(d\)-regular graphs are standard \cite{zhou_quantum_2020,brandao_for_2018,fernandez-pendas_study_2022,wurtz_fixed_2021,wurtz_maxcut_2021,farhi_quantum_2014}.
-We evaluated 40 instances in total: ten each of orders 10, 12, 14, and 16. \item \textbf{VertexCover} seeks a minimal set of nodes such that every edge is adjacent to at least one node in the set~\cite{karp_reducibility_1972}.
-For our experiments, we employ the same three-regular graph instances as in the MaxCut study: ten each of orders 10, 12, 14, and 16. \item \textbf{Max3SAT} involves assigning Boolean variables in a conjunctive normal form (CNF) formula (with three Boolean variables per clause, 3-CNF) so as to maximise the number of satisfied clauses~\cite{karp_reducibility_1972,mitchell_hard_1992}.
-Instances are characterised by the clause-to-variable ratio $\alpha=\lvert\text{Clauses}\rvert/\lvert\text{Variables}\rvert$.
+Instances are characterised by the clause-to-variable ratio $\alpha=\lvert\text{Clauses}\rvert/\lvert\text{Variables}\rvert=m/n$.
 For small \(\alpha\), formulas are typically under-constrained with many solutions; for large \(\alpha\), they become over-constrained and unsatisfiable.
 Hard instances concentrate in \(\alpha \in (3.5, 4.9]\), where satisfiability occurs with a probability of about 50\%.
 The critical point shifts with formula size, converging near \(\alpha \approx 4.25\) for large systems~\cite{mitchell_hard_1992,krueger20}.
+The possibility to construct easy and hard instances was one of the main motivations for selecting this problem for our experiments.
+Furthermore, the underlying decision problem (SAT) is considered the canonical example for NP-completeness~\cite{cook_complexity_1971} with numerous applications (for a broad overview see~\cite{kautz_state_2007,claessen_sat_2008}).
 In our study, instances with \(\alpha \in (3.5, 4.9]\) are designated \enquote{hard}, and those outside this range \enquote{easy}.
-We evaluate ten instances each, comprising 14--24 qubits (a CNF formula with \(n\) variables and \(m\) clauses is represented by \(n+m\) qubits). \end{itemize}
+We evaluate ten instances for both, the \enquote{easy} and \enquote{hard} range, comprising 14--24 qubits, with one instance for each size.

+The graphs and QUBOs of the individual instances used in the experiments can be found in our \repro.